School of Education

 Howard Payne University prepares future teachers to meet the professional standards required by the state of Texas.
 The university has a strong heritage of preparing teachers who serve as Christian role models in both public schools and accredited private schools.

 The teacher education program maintains a well-equipped technology lab and a smart classroom that includes an interactive whiteboard.
-Through HPU’s Walker Memorial Library, students in the teacher education program have access to one of the most complete public-school curriculum collections in Texas.
+Through HPU’s Walker Memorial Library, students in the teacher education program have access to one of the most complete public-school curriculum’s in Texas.

-HPU is accredited by the State Board for Educator Certification.
+HPU is accredited by the State Board for Teacher Certification.